F-Tahir/HTML5Template/readme.md

 # Setup

 ## Cloning
 Type `git clone https://github.com/F-Tahir/HTML5Template.git foldername` to clone the project

 ## Getting packages via npm
-This project uses Node packages to compile SCSS files into vanilla CSS.
-Make sure you have Node.js installed, and this will also install _npm_.
-To install npm packages associated with this project, do the following:
+This project uses `Node` packages to compile SCSS files into vanilla CSS.
+Make sure you have Node.js installed, and this will also install _npm_. `Node` packages are not checked in, and will have to be installed after cloning the project.
+After cloning, to install npm packages associated with this project, do the following:

 1. Navigate into the cloned project on terminal (`cd path/to/proj`)
 2. Type `npm install`